flucoma/flucoma-docs/doc/BufScale.rst

    The high reference value of the output scaling range.

+:control convert:
+   Performs conversion on the buffer data prior to scaling.

+   :enum:
+      :0:
+         No conversion.

+      :1:
+         Convert decibels to a linear value.

+      :2:
+         Convert linear values to decibels.
+Will clip at a minimum value of -157.226593.

+      :3:
+         Convert frequency in Hz to MIDI.

+      :4:
+         Convert MIDI to frequency in Hz.

+:control exponent:
+   Applies an exponent to the scaling.
+This must be a number greater than 1, with larger values leading to steeper exponential curves.

 :control clipping:

    Optional clipping of the input (and therefore of the output).
 0 is none.
 1 clips the lowest input at inputLow.
 2 caps the highest input at inputHigh, 3 caps both input low and high value within the described range.